NumaHOP/Documentation/src/install/config.md

 ## Profiles
 There can be multiple files sourced by NumaHOP with a profile system.
-First the `application.yml` is sourced the the profiles one.
+First the `application.yml` is sourced and then the profiles one.
-Each load overrides the keys defined.
+Each load overrides the keys redefined.

 To activate a profile the flag `--spring.profiles.active` can be passed to the war:
 ```bash